nattadasu/ryuuRyuusei/FREQUENTLY_ASKED_QUESTIONS.md

 No, you can't.
 Ryuuzaki Ryuusei only uses slash commands, so you don't need to change the prefix.

-### How do I change the language?

-You can change the language by typing `/usersettings language set <language>`.
-You can see the list of available languages by typing `/usersettings language list`.
-However, please note that not all languages are fully translated.

 ### How do I change the theme?